 - Use a campus network connection to run a commercial enterprise.

 - I understand that:

 - Excessive use of the network is prohibited and subject to restrictions.
-Excessive use is defined as using an amount of network resources that inhibits other people's computers from being able to use the network.
+Excessive use is defined as using a number of network resources that inhibit other people's computers from using the network.